christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 I. Ptolemaic, Julio-Claudian & Bosphoran Dynasty

 - Mithridates VI Eupator of Pontus = Ptolemy XII Auletes of Egypt
   Aliases: Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
 "The Divine Horus".
 The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure who must overcome a threat (against Set).
 It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
 This is also attached to the Indian god Krishna (against Kamsa)), Polemon (Polemos -> Ptolemy) I of Pontus aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
+Ariarathes IX (Arya-Ratha".
+Sanskrit:"Noble Charioteer") Eusebes Philopator, King of Cappadocia.
 Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
   - Spouse: Wife/sister: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt)
   - Children:
     - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus